bstefanescu/qutejs/web/doc/docs/plugins/form.md

 # Form validation (q:validate)

-Form validation is implemented through the **`q:validate`** attribute directive.
+Form validation is implemented through the **`from:validate`** attribute directive.

-The validation uses the [HTML5 constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) mechanism for validating user input.
+The validation uses the [HTML5 constraint validation](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) mechanism for validating user input.  \
 When enabling valiation the default browser validation reporting is automatically turned off (by setting the form `novalidate` property to true).
 This way, you can use default validators (pattern, email, url, min, max etc.) provided by the browser and reporting validation messages using custom logic.  \
 If the browser is not supporting HTML5 validation (e.g. IE9), a minimal implementation is automatically polyfilled, to support at least the basic validators like: required, pattern, email, url, number, min, max, minlength, maxlength.